jearly/al-arm-templates/web-security-manager/shared_vhd/README.md

  * Install Azure CLI tools from the link in the requirements section
  * Click the 'Azure Storage Account' link in the requirements section and follow the steps to create a new storage account.
  * Create a Blob service container within your storage account by clicking Blobs -> + Container
- * Copy your storage account access key by clicking the key icon in your storage account view.
-See requirements section 'Azure Storage Access Keys' for details on obtaining your storage key.
+ * Copy your storage account access key:

+ > View and copy storage access keys
+ >
+ > In the Azure Portal, navigate to your storage account and click the Keys icon to view, copy, and regenerate your account access keys.
+The Access Keys blade also includes pre-configured connection strings using your primary and secondary keys that you can copy to use in your applications

  * Open a terminal or command prompt and set azure cli mode to asm

  ```